Dolores Claiborne (film)

-Dolores Claiborne is a 1995 American psychological thriller drama film directed by Taylor Hackford and starring Kathy Bates, Jennifer Jason Leigh, Christopher Plummer, and David Strathairn.
-The screenplay by Tony Gilroy is based on the 1992 novel of the same name by Stephen King.
+Dolores Claiborne is a 1995 American psychological thriller drama film directed by Taylor Hackford and starring Kathy Bates and Jennifer Jason Leigh, with David Strathairn, John C. Reilly, Eric Bogosian, and Christopher Plummer in supporting roles.
+The screenplay by Tony Gilroy is based on the 1992 novel by Stephen King.
 The plot focuses on the strained relationship between a mother and her daughter, largely told through flashbacks.
 The daughter arrives to her remote hometown on a Maine island, where her mother has been accused of murdering the elderly woman for whom she had long been a caregiver and companion.

 Dolores Claiborne was the second major King film adaptation to star Bates in a leading role after Misery (1990) five years earlier.
 The film was shot in Nova Scotia in 1994.
-It was a sleeper hit, grossing close to $50 million worldwide on a $13 million budget and little promotion.
+It was released by Columbia Pictures on March 24, 1995 and was a sleeper hit, grossing $46.4 million worldwide on a $13 million budget and little promotion.
 The film was well received by critics, with the performances of Bates and Leigh being especially praised.
 Bates stated in a retrospective interview that her performance as the titular Dolores was her favorite performance she had ever given.
 In 2014, Time named the film among the top 10 greatest Stephen King film adaptations.

 Plot

-In 1995, Dolores Claiborne works as a domestic servant for her elderly, partially paralyzed employer, Vera Donovan, in her mansion on Little Tall Island in Maine.
-One afternoon, the pair have a struggle and Vera falls down the stairs.
-After ransacking the kitchen, Dolores is caught by the mailman who sees her standing over Vera with a rolling pin.
-Vera dies and the local police begin a murder investigation.
+In 1995, Dolores Claiborne works as a domestic servant for her elderly, partially paralyzed employer, Vera Donovan, in her mansion in the fictional Little Tall Island in Maine.
+One afternoon, the pair struggles, and Vera falls down the stairs.
+After ransacking the kitchen, Dolores is caught by the mailman, who sees her standing over Vera with a rolling pin.
+Vera dies, and the local police begin a murder investigation.

-Dolores' estranged daughter, Selena St. George, a successful New York City journalist with depression and substance abuse, reluctantly arrives in town to support her mother, despite her own doubts about Dolores' innocence.
-Dolores insists she did not kill Vera but the entire town have little trust as they still believe she killed her husband, Joe St. George, 18 years earlier.
+Dolores's estranged daughter, Selena St. George, a successful NYC journalist with depression and substance abuse, reluctantly arrives in town to support her mother, despite her own doubts about Dolores's innocence.
+Dolores insists she did not kill Vera, but the entire town has little trust, as they still believe she killed her husband, Joe St. George, 18 years earlier.
 Detective John Mackey, who was the chief detective in his murder case, is determined to put Dolores away for life.

 In 1975, Joe was an abusive alcoholic who, unbeknownst to Dolores, was also sexually abusing 14-year-old Selena.
 Dolores accepted the job cleaning for Vera to save money to pay for Selena's education.
 When Dolores discovered Selena was being molested, she went to the bank to withdraw the money so they could flee Joe's abuse, but found that Joe had stolen it.
-Dolores confided in Vera about the situation and Vera implied she killed her own husband, who had supposedly died in a car wreck, which Vera engineered to look like an accident.
+Dolores confided in Vera about the situation, and Vera implied that she had killed her own husband, who had supposedly died in a car wreck, which Vera engineered to look like an accident.
 Vera's confession formed a bond between the two women and convinced Dolores to take control of her own situation.